 When working capital falls short of industry standards, the buyer often has leverage over the purchase pricing.
 Therefore, it only makes sense to scrutinize every line and ensure the working capital is up to snuff.

-That's why we place so much importance on looking for any missing liabilities in the financial reporting, verifying proposed management adjustments and fixing them when needed, and making sure the seller can actually collect aged accounts receivable balances.
+That's why we place so much importance on looking for any missing liabilities in the financial reporting, verifying proposed management adjustments – and fixing them when needed – as well asmaking sure the seller can actually collect aged accounts receivable balances.
 Since most M&A transactions are structured on a cash-free, debt-free basis, drilling down to the entity's true working capital is essential for figuring out what to expect at closing and post-transaction.

 Debt and Debt-Like Items